nazar-pc/ronion/spec.md

 ### Acknowledgements
 This protocol framework is heavily inspired by [Tor](https://www.torproject.org/).

-The crypto layer for end-to-end encryption that was kept in mind throughout designing was `IK` handshake pattern from [The Noise Protocol Framework](https://noiseprotocol.org/).
+The crypto layer for end-to-end encryption that was kept in mind throughout designing was `NK` handshake pattern from [The Noise Protocol Framework](https://noiseprotocol.org/).

 Many thanks to Andriy Khavryuсhenko, Ximin Luo and Jeff Burdges for review and/or valuable suggestions!